 Barzani has huge ambitions and lofty aspirations, and he is determined to achieve them.
 But he has a problem, namely that there are non-Kurds in the region who harbor the same or similar ambitions and aspirations, and who have more of a historical claim to the land than and who are more aligned with Western values than the Kurds.
 Barzani must recognize their claims and ensure that they are met.
 If he doesn’t, his dream of a sovereign nation of Kurdistan will either remain unfulfilled or, if and when it does come into existence, it will not exist for long.

-LTC Sargis Sangari is the founder and CEO of NEC-SC.
-Steven Weingartner is NEC-SC’s Senior Editor.
+LTC Sargis Sangari is the founder and CEO of NEC-SE.
+Steven Weingartner is NEC-SE’s Senior Editor.

 Latest posts by Sargis Sangari (see all)

 - The New Model of Power Relations and the Middle East Crisis: Part II - January 5, 2018